luccalino/ParametrizedReports/README.md

 - Let me know what you would like to see added.

 ## User guide
 Using the repo is straightforward.
-First, fork it to your local machine.
+First, fork it to your local machine or [download](https://github.com/luccalino/ParametrizedReports/archive/refs/heads/main.zip) it.
 Second, open *ParametrizedReports.Rproj*.
 Third, open *master.R* and run the entire script.
 This will, if all prerequisities (see above) are installed properly, generate 15 reports in french, german or italian and save the pdfs into the *reports* folder.
 Fourth, now it is up to you: Add your dataset (manditory variables are id, token, startlanguage, wine_region) and modify the scripts (*german_text.Rmd*, *french_text.Rmd* and *italian_text.Rmd*) to your liking.

 ## Preview
 This can look like shown [here](/reports/Vostro%20Rapporto%20(Nr.%2010).pdf).